 At Gowers Surveyors, our Historic Building Surveys are perfect to give you an in-depth insight into listed buildings from any period.
 Our experienced team specialises in comprehensive surveys of older, historic properties, providing you with a premium quality report on how the old building works, how to look after it, and what you can and cannot do to a listed building.

 What does a Historic Building Survey include?

-After a thorough site inspection, you will receive a detailed yet easy-to-read document, containing any observed defects and remedial recommendations.
-It will also include notes for your legal adviser, bespoke suggestions of how to improve the energy efficiency of the building and any relevant information about the building’s listed status designation or conservation area restrictions.
+After a comprehensive site inspection, you will receive a detailed yet easy-to-read report containing any observed defects and remedial recommendations.
+The survey report will also include notes for your legal adviser, bespoke suggestions of how to improve the energy efficiency of the building and any relevant information about the building’s listed status designation or conservation area restrictions.

 As with any of our reports, your surveyor will be happy to go through any questions you may have and highlight any areas that require further specialist investigation.